 - A breathing technique used by Qigong practitioners that activates the parasympathetic nervous system in similar was to 4-7-8 breathing.

-- Clinical psychiatrists have recommended Qigong breathing for rapidly reducing anxiety and controlling intense emotions like rage and suicidal thoughts in patients.
+- Clinical psychiatrists have recommended Qigong breathing for its effects like rapidly reducing anxiety and controlling intense emotions like rage and suicidal thoughts in patients.

 Mesmerize’s Deep Breathing Visual Aids